Aberdeen University RFC: Achievements

 The club's achievements have been considerable.
 Most notably was the 2007/08 Scottish Hydro Electric Scottish Rugby Union Plate victory at Murrayfield.
 This was the first time a university side has ever reached the final of an SRU competition.
 They followed up this success in season 2008/09 when they successful defended their title with a 33–10 win against Duns.
 In the same year the university 1st XV was promoted to Division 1A and narrowly missed out on winning the league coming in second place, but in 2010 the 1st XV won Scotland's top University league.

 The real halcyon period for AURFC was in the 70's when under the tutelage of Mal Reid they dominated University rugby in Scotland winning seven championships and providing countless players and captains for Scottish Universities.
 In 1975, the Scottish Universities team that beat England away had 10 Aberdeen players in the fifteen.

 Affiliations

 AURFC is a full member of Aberdeen University Sports Union and the Scottish Rugby Union.

 Notable players

-The club throughout history has boasted some impressive individual rugby players and have represented Scotland and the British and Irish Lions.
+The club throughout history had rugby players that represented Scotland and the British and Irish Lions.

 Since the dawn of the professional era, the club has not had any Scottish international or British Lions players again but annually boasts several age group Scottish internationals and in 2008/09 had 15 players selected for the Scottish Universities squad.